ibpsa/modelica-working-group/news/_posts/2020-05-06-expertMeetingVirtual.md

 author: Michael Wetter
 ---

-On May 6, 2020, the IBPSA Project 1 held its 5th Expert Meeting.
+On May 6, 2020, the IBPSA Modelica Working Group held its 5th Expert Meeting.
 The meeting was held as a web meeting.
 It was attended by 50 people.